fusionx3/fusionx3.github.io/_posts/2017-10-20-wpa-on-krack.md

 ### **The Impact of the Bug**

-An attacker could take advantage of the key reinstall function to reinstall/reset the key by manipulating the value of the nonce.
+An attacker could take advantage of the key reinstalling function to reinstall/reset the key by manipulating the value of the nonce.
 In case of providing a zero `nonce`, Linux and Android-based devices reset the entire key to **zero**, making the attack extremely easier.
-You might need to perform further cryptoattacks if you don't know the AP's password on some other Operating systems.
+However, you might need to perform further cryptoattacks if you don't know the AP's password on other different Operating Systems/devices.
 <br><br>

 ### **Affected Devices**